jlgwch/dotfiles/README.md

 # dotfiles
-My dotfiles for arch linux with hyprlan and ags.
+My dotfiles for arch linux with hyprland and ags.